August 3, 2004

 Related News

+NCC Expresses Disappointment with Dicamba Ruling The NCC is extremely disappointed in a ruling by the Arizona Federal court that vacates the label for over-the-top use of dicamba products for the 2024 crop.
 NCC Responds to WOTUS Rule NCC responds to the announcement by the U.S. Environmental Protection Agency (EPA) and the U.S. Army Corps of Engineers (COE) of a final Waters of the U.S. (WOTUS) rule.
 EPA Officials Learn About Cotton Pest/Weed Management Challenges Key EPA officials will visit South Georgia cotton farms on August 15-17 to hear firsthand how producers are tackling weed and other cotton pest management challenges that threaten their viability.
-Growers Welcome EPA Decision on Enlist, Hope for Continued Progress and Lessons Learned Grower groups, including the the NCC, welcomed EPA's March 29, 2022, announcement that will restore use of Enlist herbicides to many U.S. counties.

 News Release Archives |